Consensys/security-workshop-for-devs/README.md

 ### Exercise 3 - Continuous Integration with Github Projects

-To ensure that no bugs make it into the code it's useful to integrate security analysis into the deployment pipeline.
-In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try the [Guardrails](https://www.guardrails.io) Github app, which should detect a couple of security issues.
-After brainstorming possible fixes for the issue(s), we'll then proceed to exploit them to steal testnet ETH from the [CaptureTheEther Bank](https://capturetheether.com/challenges/miscellaneous/token-bank/).
-Note: Never steal ETH from a real smart contract as this is generally frowned upon.
+**Part 1 - Hack**

+We are going to hack $$$ the Etherbank in [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3).
+Prefund Etherbank with 10 Ether and start hacking.
+You have solved the challenge when Etherbank is empty, call `challengeSolved()` to check if you are done.
+Deploying contracts to the test net and exploiting it there is more fun but it can also be slow to send transactions to the Ropsten test net.
+For that reason we recommend to deploy and solve the challenge in [Remix](http://remix.ethereum.org).
+If you want to take the risk go ahead and try the [CapturetheEther challenge](https://capturetheether.com/challenges/miscellaneous/token-bank/) instead.

+**Part 2 - Defend**

+Ideally we want to know when vulnerabilities are introduced into the code base before they end up in the master branch.
+In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try the [Guardrails Github app](https://github.com/apps/guardrails) Github app, which should help you detect the issue.
+It's on you to fix it.
+Clone the [devcon4-playground](https://github.com/ConsenSys/devcon4-playground/) repository and create a new PR to resolve the issue that we exploited in Part 1.

 ### Exercise 4 - Hacking Contracts on the Mainnet